alekswheeler/frameweb-writer-tool/README.md

 ### Run the project

-Run the project in the debug mode shoose any file from the `examples/` folder and save the file to see the generated output diagram.
+Run the project in the debug mode choose any file from the `examples/` folder and save the file to see the generated output diagram.

 ## VS code extension

 To use as a VS Code extension, download the .vsix file from the [releases](https://github.com/alekswheeler/frameweb-writer-tool/releases) page and install it.
+Select any file from the `examples/` folder and save the file to see the generated output diagram.
 ---

 To see more about the language sintax see the [wiki](https://github.com/alekswheeler/frameweb-writer-tool/wiki) page (pt-br).